senofi/openidl-main/README.md

     *See instructions below for setting up a proxy

 ## Install Golang
 The smart contracts we use are written in Go.
 See below for installation instructions.
+Version 1.16 is recommended.

 For ubuntu
 ```